 Verification of the granted permissions for the database user can be done using the following query against the chosen database:

 For the Luka user, with granted permissions needed for using the dedicated development model, the results will be:

-For the Pera user, with granted permissions needed for using the shared development model, the results will be:
+For the Pera user, with granted permissions needed for using the shared development model, the results, among other permissions that come with the Alter permission, will be: